Estimating Ground Reaction Forces from Inertial Sensors: Results and Discussion

 Finally, the athlete of \cref{fig:artifacts4-all} also has a pronounced impact peak.
-While \textsc{knn} and \textsc{ser} predict a smoother waveform resulting from the average of these patterns, \textsc{lstm} tries to capture both the initial front of the GRF due to the impact peak and also its active peak, resulting in inaccurate waveforms in the \textsc{others} and \textsc{everyone} scenarios.
+While \textsc{knn} and \textsc{ser} estimate a smoother waveform resulting from the average of these patterns, \textsc{lstm} tries to capture both the impact peak and also the active peak, resulting in inaccurate waveforms in the \textsc{others} and \textsc{everyone} scenarios.
 The same phenomenon is observed when using only acceleration signals at the sacrum (\cref{fig:artifacts4-sacacc}); when using multidimensional acceleration signals (\textsc{acc3d}), similar anomalies are produced by \textsc{ser} (cases \textsc{others} and \textsc{everyone}).